xXBricksquadXx/portfolio-1/README.md

 (04.2007 - 01.2013)

-- Lead, supervised and served as a member or an infantry unit of 10-20 persons.
+- Lead, supervised and served as a member of an infantry unit of 10-20 persons.
 - Employed individual weapons, machine guns, and anti armour weapons in offensive and defensive ground combat.
-- Leading as an infantry team leader, responsible for the wellness,fitness, morale and discipline of a 4 man team.
+- Leading as an infantry team leader, responsible for the wellness, fitness, morale and discipline of a 4 man team.
-- Primary instructor and advisor in the matters of tactics, personal management, and junior development.
+- Primary instructor and advisor in the matters of tactics, personal management, and junior team member development.
 - Responsible for the accountability and maintenance of all assigned equipment worth in excess of $50,000.

 ## **Education**